Key legislation and terminology

 If a person who has lost capacity has an Advance Personal Plan making an advance consent decision about their health care or medical treatment, that direction must be followed.
 The person may also have appointed a substitute decision-maker in an Advance Personal Plan (known as an Advance Personal Plan decision-maker) who, depending on the matters for which they are appointed, may be able to make a decision for the person.

-If there is no Advance Personal Plan decision-maker, or a person has a plan but it does not contain an advance consent decision, or if the person does not have a plan at all, a guardian can appointed by the NTCAT (provided the person with impaired capacity is in need of a guardian).
-The Tribunal may appoint any of the following as guardian for medical decisions:
+If there is no Advance Personal Plan, no Advance Personal Plan decision-maker, or a person has a Plan but it does not contain an advance consent decision, a guardian can be appointed by the NTCAT (provided the person with impaired capacity is in need of a guardian).
+The Tribunal may appoint any of the following as guardian for health care decisions:

-- anyone over 18, so long as they consent to the appointment and the Tribunal believes they are a suitable person to be a guardian, or
+- anyone aged 18 and over, so long as they consent to the appointment and the Tribunal believes they are a suitable person to be a guardian, or

 Unlike other Australian jurisdictions, the Northern Territory does not recognise default decision-makers.
 Therefore, if a consent decision is needed but the person does not have: